-Integrated NIC

-Allows you to enable or disable the integrated network card.
-You can set the integrated NIC to:

-- Disabled

-- Enabled (default)

-- Enabled w/PXE

-- Enabled w/ImageServer

-NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not appear.

-System Configuration

-Serial Port

-Allows you to define the serial port settings.
-You can set the serial port to:

-- Disabled

-- Auto

-- COM1

-- COM2

-- COM3

-- COM4

-NOTE: The operating system may allocate resources even though the setting is disabled.

-SATA Operation

-Allows you to configure the operating mode of the integrated hard drive controller

-- AHCI = SATA is configured for AHCI mode

-- ATA = SATA is configured for ATA mode

-- RAID ON = SATA is configured to support RAID mode

-- Disabled = The SATA controller is hidden

-Drives

-Allows you to enable or disable the various on-board drives:

-- SATA-0

-- SATA-1

-- SATA-2

-- SATA-3

-Smart Reporting

-This field controls whether hard drive errors for integrated drives are reported during system startup.
+- Serial Port Allows you to define the serial port settings.
+You can set the serial port to: Disabled Auto COM1 COM2 COM3 COM4 NOTE: The operating system may allocate resources even though the setting is disabled.
+SATA Operation Allows you to configure the operating mode of the integrated hard drive controller.
+AHCI = SATA is configured for AHCI mode ATA = SATA is configured for ATA mode RAID ON = SATA is configured to support RAID mode Disabled = The SATA controller is hidden Drives Allows you to enable or disable the various on-board drives: SATA-0 SATA-1 SATA-2 SATA-3 Smart Reporting This field controls whether hard drive errors for integrated drives are reported during system startup.
 This technology is part of the SMART (Self Monitoring Analysis and Reporting Technology) specification.
 This option is disabled by default.

-USB Configuration

-This field configures the integrated USB controller.
+USB Configuration This field configures the integrated USB controller.
 If Boot Support is enabled, the system is allowed to boot any type of USB Mass Storage Devices (HDD, memory key, floppy).
-USBaware OS always see USB Mass Storage devices irrespective of this setting, provided the port is enabled.
+USB- aware OS always see USB Mass Storage devices irrespective of this setting, provided the port is enabled.
 If USB port is enabled, device attached to this port is enabled and available for OS.

-System Configuration

 If USB port is disabled, the OS cannot see any device attached to this port.

-- Enable USB Controller

-- Disable USB Mass Storage Dev

-- Disable USB Controller

-NOTE: USB keyboard and mouse always work in the BIOS setup irrespective of these settings.

-Miscellaneous Devices

-Allows you to enable or disable various on-board devices.
-Enable PCI Slot - This option is enabled by default.
+Enable USB Controller Disable USB Mass Storage Dev Disable USB Controller NOTE: USB keyboard and mouse always work in the BIOS setup irrespective of these settings.
+Miscellaneous Allows you to enable or disable various on-board devices.
+Devices Enable PCI Slot - This option is enabled by default.
+Video Multi-Display Allows you to enable or disable Multi-Display.
+It should be enabled for Windows 7 32/64-bit only Enable Multi-Display - This option is disabled by default.
+NOTE: The Video s system. etting will only be visible when a video card is installed in the

-Video

-Multi-Display

-Allows you to enable or disable Multi-Display.
-It should be enabled for Windows 7 32/64-bit only. .

-Enable Multi-Display - This option is disabled by default.

-NOTE: The Video setting will only be visible when a video card is installed in the system.